-- c.
-In cases where the hydrant cannot be located in compliance with Section 4.b. an access road built to standards for a Neighborhood Road as specified in Section 14, Road Design and Construction Standards, shall be constructed accessing the hydrant.
+- b.
+Access and location of hydrants shall comply with figure AC.
+1. and hydrant pad area shall be no greater than two (2) percent slope. - c.
+In cases where the hydrant cannot be located in compliance with Section 13.AC.4.b. an access road built to standards for a Neighborhood Road as specified in Section 14, Road Design and Construction Standards, shall be constructed accessing the hydrant.
 The owner will be responsible for maintaining the access road to the hydrant and around the hydrant itself.

 The hydrant pad area shall be no greater than two (2) percent slope.
-The access road shall be posted as No Parking Fire Lane. - d.
-A deeded right of way or easement shall be given to the Town of Newry to allow the inspection, testing and emergency use of all cisterns, ponds water storage facilities and hydrants in perpetuity. - e.
+The access road shall be posted as No Parking Fire Lane. [(AMD), TM-05.14.2024, WA-36]

+- d.
+A deeded right of way or easement shall be given to the Town of Newry to allow the inspection, testing and emergency use of all water storage facilities and hydrants in perpetuity. [(AMD), TM-05.14.2024, WA-36] - e.
 Fencing is optional, however if a fence is provided it shall be maintained by owner and have a gated access point and a lock box shall be installed holding keys for the gate.
 Keys for the lock box shall be provided to the Newry Fire Department.
 The hydrant may be located outside the fence. - f.
 All hydrants shall be primed and then painted with red fluorescent paint and protected by a minimum of two, four (4) inch steel bollards placed parallel in line to the pull up parking area three (3) feet on each side of hydrant.
 Bollards shall be primed and then painted with red fluorescent paint and white reflective tape affixed to the upper (3) inches of bollard. - g.
 All Hydrants shall be installed and maintained by owner, to not have any trees, shrubs, brush or grass fourteen (14) inches or higher within ten (10) feet in front of hydrant and within 5 feet in back of hydrant. - h.
 Dry hydrants are defined as a non pressurized water pipe installed in a water source where water is obtained by suction through a fire trucks onboard pump.
-Dry hydrants shall be installed in accordance with the following standards. - The maximum amount of lift permitted for a dry hydrant shall be fifteen (15) feet, as measured from the surface of the water to the center of the hydrant hose connection. - ii.
-A suction screen shall be formed in the end of the steel or PVC pipe so as not to impede or restrict any water flow by volume.
-The suction screen shall be raised off the bottom of any fire pond twenty-four (24) inches, and be twenty-four (24) inches away from any of the sides of the pond. - iii.
-A minimum of six (6) inch schedule (40) steel or PVC piping and fittings shall be utilized from the suction screen to one (1) ninety (90)

-degree elbow or two (2) forty five (45) degree elbows raising the hydrant above the graded surface.
+Dry hydrants shall be installed in accordance with the following standards. - i.
+The maximum amount of lift permitted for a dry hydrant shall be fifteen (15) feet, as measured from the surface of the water to the center of the hydrant hose connection. - A suction screen shall be formed in the end of the steel or PVC pipe so as not to impede or restrict any water flow by volume.
+The suction screen shall be raised off the bottom of any fire pond twenty-four (24) inches, and be twenty-four (24) inches away from any of the sides of the pond. - A minimum of six (6) inch schedule (40) steel or PVC piping and fittings shall be utilized from the suction screen to one (1) ninety (90) degree elbow or two (2) forty five (45) degree elbows raising the hydrant above the graded surface.